oygx210/MCCKF-a-posteriori/README.md

 # MCCKF-a-posteriori
-Implementation methods of the Maximum Correntropy Criterion Kalman Filter with a scalar adjusting parameter
+This repository contains MATLAB functions with various implemntation methods of the Maximum Correntropy Criterion Kalman Filter (MCC-KF) by Izanloo et.al.
+(2016, <a href="https://doi.org/10.1109/CISS.2016.7460553">DOI</a>) and improved MCC-KF (IMCC-KF) by Kulikova (2017, <a href="https://doi.org/10.1016/j.sysconle.2017.07.016">DOI</a>) with a scalar adjusting parameters.
+They are given in a posteriori form, i.e., no data are assumed to be known at the initial step and, hence, the time update comes first.